 James IV lived from 17 March 1473 to 9 September 1513 and was King of Scotland from 11 June 1488 until 9 September 1513.
-James was just 15 when he acted as the figurehead for nobles opposing his father James III at the Battle of Sauchieburn near Stirling.
+James was born in Stirling Castle.
+He was just 15 when he acted as the figurehead for nobles opposing his father James III at the Battle of Sauchieburn near Stirling.
 James III was killed in mysterious circumstances in the aftermath of the battle, and as penance for his indirect role in his father's death James IV wore a heavy iron chain around his waist for the rest of his life.
 The wider picture in Scotland at the time is set out in our Historical Timeline.

 Although just 15 at the time of his coronation on 24 June 1488, James took up his personal reign immediately, and rapidly established himself as an able and energetic king.
 Indeed, he was arguably the first effective king the House of Stewart had produced.